Although KiwiSaver is commonly known as a retirement fund, it is also an incredibly useful tool to help you into your first home.

 You can’t withdraw any amounts transferred from an Australian complying superannuation scheme, and you must maintain a balance of at least $1,000 in your KiwiSaver account.

-If you are buying a newly built home or a planning to build, you may be eligible for $2,000 for each year you’ve been contributing – up to a maximum of $10,000.
+If you are buying a newly built home or a planning to build, you may be eligible for $2,000 for each year you’ve been contributing – up to a maximum of $10,000 per person.

-As well as your 3%, 4%, or 8% of gross income contribution, your employer is required to put in a further minimum of 3%.
+As well as your 3, 4, 8 or 10% income contribution, your employer is required to put in a further minimum of 3%.

-For every $1 you put into your KiwiSaver, the Government will put in 50 cents, up to a maximum of $521.43 per year.
+And for every $1 you put into your KiwiSaver, the Government will put in 50 cents, up to a maximum of $521.43 per year – free money is good money right?

 If you have savings in an Australian superannuation fund but now live permanently in New Zealand, you can transfer your account balance to your KiwiSaver.